 St Andrea Wine & Gourmet bar

-St Andrea Wine & Gourmet Bar and its chef, Ádám Barna, have been awarded the Gault & Millau 2016 Revelation Award.
-It is very modern Hungarian cuisine and each dish is offered à la carte or on tasting menus.
+St Andrea Wine & Gourmet Bar have been awarded the Gault & Millau 2016 Revelation Award.
+It is a very modern Hungarian cuisine and each dish is offered à la carte or on tasting menus.
 A selection of exclusive wines is one of the highlights of this sophisticated establishment.

 Borkonyha – restaurants in Budapest

-The Borkonyha restaurant, located in Pest just a stone’s throw from the St. Etienne basilica, was awarded a Michelin star in 2014.
+The Borkonyha restaurant, located in Pest just a stone’s throw from the St. Stephen’s basilica, was awarded a Michelin star in 2014 and kept it since.
 It offers modern cuisine in a bistro setting with subtle Hungarian influences and a choice of more than 200 Hungarian wines, including 48 offered by the glass.

-Address: Vörösmarty tér 7, 5th district, Pest – map – website.
+Address: MÁK, Vigyázó Ferenc u.
+4, 5th district, Pest – map – website and menus.

 TIPS – restaurants in Budapest